lwllabong/MeXE-402_Midterm_Abong_Esguerra/README.md

 ### INTERPRETATION

 #### SIGNIFICANCE OF CO-EFFICIENTS
+In a linear regression model for predicting car prices, the significance of each coefficient reveals the strength and direction of the relationship between each independent variable and the car price (dependent variable).
+Here's a breakdown of how each independent variable's coefficient might be interpreted in this context:

+1. Wheelbase: A positive coefficient for wheelbase suggests that a longer distance between the front and rear wheels is associated with a higher car price, potentially due to the perception of a larger, more stable vehicle.

+2. Carlength: If carlength has a significant positive coefficient, longer cars may be more expensive, possibly due to additional materials or the perception of luxury.

+3. Carwidth: A positive coefficient for carwidth could indicate that wider cars, which may offer more interior space or stability, tend to be priced higher.

+4. Carheight: A significant positive coefficient here might suggest that taller cars, which may offer more headroom or a more robust design, contribute to a higher car price.

+5. Curbweight: This variable represents the car's weight without passengers or cargo.
+A positive coefficient for curbweight implies that heavier cars, often linked with larger or more luxurious models, are generally priced higher.

+6. Enginesize: If enginesize has a positive coefficient, larger engines are associated with higher prices, likely due to the increased power output and associated manufacturing costs.

+7. Bore: Bore ratio affects the engine’s performance.
+A significant positive coefficient indicates that a larger bore, which can increase engine performance, tends to drive up the car’s price.

+8. Stroke: Stroke volume within the engine affects performance and efficiency.
+A positive coefficient would imply that a larger stroke is associated with a higher price, possibly due to performance benefits.

+9. Compressionratio: If this has a significant coefficient, it indicates that a higher compression ratio, which affects engine efficiency, has an impact on price.
+A positive value could suggest that cars with more efficient or powerful engines are priced higher.

+10. Horsepower: A positive coefficient for horsepower would mean that cars with greater power output are typically more expensive, reflecting the cost and demand for powerful engines.

+11. Peakrpm: This variable represents the maximum RPM the engine can reach.
+A significant coefficient here would indicate that higher peak RPMs have a measurable impact on price, potentially tied to the car’s performance capabilities.

+12. Citympg and Highwaympg: These variables represent fuel efficiency in city and highway driving conditions.
+If these have significant positive coefficients, they suggest that more fuel-efficient cars (higher mpg) are more expensive.
+Conversely, negative coefficients could imply that higher efficiency correlates with lower prices, possibly reflecting lower production costs or targeting of cost-conscious buyers.

+Each coefficient’s significance level (p-value) is crucial to determine whether the variable’s relationship with car price is statistically meaningful.
+Coefficients with low p-values (typically below 0.05) indicate a statistically significant relationship, suggesting that the variable is likely a true contributor to variations in car prices.
+The size and sign of the coefficients indicate how much and in what direction each factor influences car price, enabling us to identify key drivers of pricing.

 #### MODEL'S PREDICTIVE POWER
 The model's predictive power is measured primarily by metrics like R-squared (R²) and Adjusted R-squared.
 R² indicates the percentage of variance in car prices explained by the independent variables, with a high R² value, close to 1, suggesting that the model captures most of the variability in car prices, demonstrating strong predictive power.
 However, if R² is low, this suggests that other unmeasured factors may influence price.